 Blood orange poppy seed cake is a tasty and beautiful dessert that’s sure to please your guests!
 This is a lovely dessert to make in the winter months.

+I love oranges, and I especially love blood oranges.
 They’re just so beautiful with their deep red hue, and the sweet/tart flavor is so nice.
 I love to make fresh squeezed blood orange juice at this time of year.
 You can’t find a prettier glass of juice!

 Blood oranges are sweet and tart, and have a little bit of a berry flavor to them.
 The flavor of a blood orange is more intense than that of a regular orange.

-You could use chia seeds if you wish, or just go ahead and leave all seeds out.
+- Poppy Seeds – If you can’t have poppy seeds, you could use chia seeds if you wish, or just go ahead and leave all seeds out.
 The cake will still be delicious!

-Yes, you can make this cake in an 8-inch square or round pan.
+You can make this cake in an 8-inch square or round pan.
 You could also try cupcakes – but the baking time will be less.
 Try 18-22 minutes for cupcakes.
 Orange poppy seed cupcakes would be delicious frosted with dairy free buttercream frosting.

 Disclosure: This post contains affiliate links.

-Blood Orange Poppy Seed Cake.
+Blood Orange Poppy Seed Cake (Vegan).

 Ingredients